prantinin/csnetwk-mp/README.md

 - Can you build a debug testing case to see if the code works properly?
 - Does my code cover all that is needed from the rubric?
 - Help me test all of the parts I was assigned.
+- can you give me a complete lists of pokemon type chart?